liferay/liferay-docs/develop/tutorials/articles/130-web-services/01-service-builder-web-services/01-creating-remote-services.markdown

   wrapper (`gradlew`) may vary.
 For Liferay Workspace projects, it's typically in the root workspace folder.

+So what should you do if `buildWSDD` fails?
 A common cause of `buildWSDD` failures is failing to satisfy the dependencies needed by the WSDD Builder for your `*-service` module.
 Note that these dependencies vary depending on your project's code--there's no standard set.
 That said, the following are often required for portlet development:

     compileOnly group: "javax.portlet", name: "portlet-api", version: "2.0" compileOnly group: "javax.servlet", name: "javax.servlet-api", version: "3.0.1"